tamiespinosa/stock-analysis/README.md

 ## <a name="summary"></a>Summary

-As part of the data analysis we can conclude that investing in ENPH could bring better returns in the long run than investing in DQ.
+As part of the data analysis we can conclude that investing in ENPH would've been the best stock to invest in 2017 and 2018.

-The refactored code reduced the iterations from 36,000 to 3,000 making the code faster by a factor of 10 without changing the results.
+The refactored code reduced the iterations from aproximately 36,000 to approximately 3,000 making the code faster by a factor of 10 without changing the results.

+Although in this case the refactored code did not have drawbacks, when refactoring the code there's always a potential of missing something downstream of the changes one makes.